mikemol/msgpass/README.md

 Message Format
 ==============

 All fields are packed on 8-bit boundaries, with no padding.

 Except where noted, all fields are in network byte order.

 The body immediately follows the header.

+There are multiple version numbers in the envelope, each corresponding to a depth; in version 1, the Outer version number applies to the header, while the Inner version number apples to the message body.

 Basic types
 -----------